chef/chef-server/docs-chef-io/content/server/upgrade_server_ha_v2.md

    sudo chef-backend-ctl stop elasticsearch
    ```

 1. Delete the current Elasticsearch index.
-This step ensures that Elasticsearch creates a new index with the upgraded Elasticsearch version.
+Elasticsearch will create a new index with the upgraded Elasticsearch index version.
 Use the command:

    ```bash
    sudo rm -fr /var/opt/chef-backend/elasticsearch/data/*